KensingtonSka/predict_cavity_drift/README.md

 ## Usage

-Simply clone and change the paths in `predictCavityDrift.py`
+Simply clone the repo and change the paths in `Scripts/predictCavityDrift.py`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.